Software

 Complete redevelopment on the basis of J2EE

 EWS II has been redeveloped completely.
-Thereby a modular structure was
+Thereby a modular structure was implemented.
+This concept offers standardised interfaces that are able to embed user specific extensions and thereby minimise test efforts.

 Support through WebDAV